A first Father’s Day is an opportunity to reconnect with your partner and celebrate them for embarking on this parenthood journey with you.

 The urge to plan a special day full of fun activities Dad will love is understandable, but you’ve got a lot on your plate with a new baby in the house – or on the way.
 You don’t have to surprise the dad in your life with elaborate or expensive plans.
 Take comfort in knowing that many dads prefer the simple pleasures – quiet cuddle time with their family, a gummy baby smile, or a thoughtful card.

-With a new baby during the coronavirus pandemic, there may be some hitches in the plan, but keep it light – and remember, you’re doing great!
+With a new baby, there may be some hitches in the plan, but keep it light – and remember, you’re doing great!